uhray/boilerplate/doc/boilerplate.md

 Command: ```gulp```.
 This default build command will simply display the available build types.

-#### Install

-Command: ```gulp install```.
-This install build does 3 things:

- 1. Installs npm packages from *package.json*.
- 2. Cleans out bower cache.
- 3. Installs bower packages from *bower.json*.

-#### Static

-Command: ```gulp static```.
-This static build is for starting the static server when developing static application pages as documented in [Static Development](#static-development).
-It does 4 things:

- 1. Performs a gulp install.
- 2. Converts all SCSS files to CSS files & runs [autoprefixer](http://css-tricks.com/autoprefixer/).
- 3. Starts the static server (*static.js*), hosting all static pages.
- 4. Watches for changes to any SCSS files and auto-converts to CSS on the fly.

 #### Dev

 Command: ```gulp dev```.
 This dev build is for starting the development server when working on the interactive web application.
 It does 4 things:

- 1. Performs a gulp install.
+ 1. Ensures bower and node modules are all installed.
- 2. Converts all SCSS files to CSS files & runs [autoprefixer](http://css-tricks.com/autoprefixer/).
+ 1. Converts all SCSS files to CSS files.
- 3. Starts the development server (*server.js* in dev-mode), hosting the web app.
+ 1. Starts the development server (*server.js* in dev-mode), hosting the web app.
- 4. Watches for changes to any SCSS files and auto-converts to CSS on the fly.
+ 1. Watches for changes to any SCSS files and auto-converts to CSS on the fly.

+#### Build

+Command: ```gulp build```.
+This prod build is for starting the production server when testing the web application.
+It does the following things:

+ 1. Ensures bower and node modules are all installed.
+ 1. Converts all SCSS files to CSS files & runs [autoprefixer](http://css-tricks.com/autoprefixer/).
+ 1. Minifies all JavaScript contexts and places them into `app/frontend/contexts/_prod/`.
+ 1. Creates css files for each shell and places them into `app/frontend/styles/css/_prod/`.
+ 1. Creates production shells that point at minified js and css and places them in `app/backend/shells/_prod/`.

 #### Prod

 Command: ```gulp prod```.
 This prod build is for starting the production server when testing the web application.
-It does 4 things:
+It does the following things:

- 1. Performs a gulp install.
- 2. Converts all SCSS files to CSS files & runs [autoprefixer](http://css-tricks.com/autoprefixer/).
- 3. Minifies all JavaScript files.
- 4. Starts the production server (*server.js* in prod-mode), hosting the production web app.

-#### Prod Test

-Command: ```gulp prod_test```.
-This prod build is for starting the production server when testing the web application and have it re-build the minified js and the css files.
-It does 6 things:

- 1. Performs a gulp install.
- 2. Converts all SCSS files to CSS files & runs [autoprefixer](http://css-tricks.com/autoprefixer/).
- 3. Minifies all JavaScript files.
+ 1. Runs `gulp build`.
- 4. Starts the production server (*server.js* in prod-mode), hosting the production web app.
+ 1. Starts the production server (*server.js* in prod-mode), hosting the production web app.
- 5. Watches for changes to any SCSS files and auto-converts to CSS on the fly.
- 6. Watches for changes to any js files and auto-minifies fly.

 #### Lint

 Command: ```gulp lint```.
 This lint build is for linting the application's codebase for possible errors.
 Right now, this only runs the JavaScript linter [jscs](https://www.npmjs.org/package/jscs).
 See [Linting Docs](#linting) for more information.

 ## Heroku Deployment